2Kelvin/useState-react-hook/README.md

 ## Notes

-State is a way for telling a component to remember something.
+`State is a way of telling a component to remember something between renders`.

 UseState allows 2 major things: